gumyr/build123d/docs/introductory_examples.rst

 * **Builder mode**

     Using :class:`~build_enums.Select` ``.LAST`` you can select the most recently modified edges.
-    It is used to perform a :class:`~operations_generic.fillet` in this example.
+    It is used to perform a :meth:`~operations_generic.fillet` in this example.
 This example also makes use of :class:`~objects_part.Hole` which automatically cuts through the entire part.

     .. literalinclude:: general_examples.py